gastonstat/course-policies/policy-lab.md

 - Lab assignments will be released every week, and their solutions will be posted on the LMS some days after lab discussion.

 - You will have to submit the files of your lab assignment to the LMS.

+- If you submit the incorrect file(s) you will get no credit.

 - After the due date, late submissions will be accepted during a 24 hour period, and will receive a 20% deduction.